rubytogether/ecosystem/README.md

 To start with, we will graph over time:

-* Download counts for Ruby and Bundler, segregated by version.
+* Request counts for Ruby and Bundler, segregated by version.
 * Request counts made from various platforms (eg. Linux, Windows etc)
 * Request counts made from various CI providers (eg. CircleCI, Jenkins etc)